stevengharris/MarkupEditor/README.md

 The `userScriptFile` is loaded after `markup.js`.
 Your code can use the functions in `markup.js` or which you loaded using `userScripts` if needed.

 To invoke a function in your custom script, you should extend the MarkupWKWebView.
-For example, if you have a `custom.js` file that contains these functions:
+For example, if you have a `custom.js` file that contains this function:

 ```
 /**
- * Make H1 elements be class .title, and H2 elements be class .subtitle.
+ * A public method that can be invoked from MarkupWKWebView to execute the
+ * assignment of classes to h1 and h2 elements, so that custom.css styling
+ * will show up.
+Invoking this method requires an extension to MarkupWKWebView
+ * which can be called from the MarkupDelegate.markupLoaded method.
  */
-const _assignClasses = function() {
+MU.assignClasses = function() {
     const h1Elements = document.getElementsByTagName('h1');
     for (let i = 0; i < h1Elements.length; i++) {
         element = h1Elements[i];